brianboyko/constitution-of-the-united-states-rewrite/articles/legislature-1.md

 Upon the joint request of at least one senator and one representative, legislation that has passed the House and Senate to be signed into law can be brought before the Assembly of Citizens.

 One thousand citizens from the Assembly will then be chosen at random to form a jury to review the bill.
-This jury will be contacted via both electronic mail, postal mail, and a telephone call, and then have seven days to reply via a secure electronic form or via postal mail, for which postage will have been paid.
-Those who assent to the bill becoming law need not reply, but if six hundred of the random jury reply within seven days that the law should be vetoed, the law is considered vetoed, even if the President has already signed the bill into law.
+This jury will be contacted via both electronic mail, postal mail, and telephone, and be given seven days to register their reply.
+A website will be provided which allows members of the jury to register their assent or dissent, though they may also reply via postal mail, for which postage will have been paid.
+Responses not received within the time frame are considered to be assenting votes.
+If three-fifths of the jury vote to dissent, the bill is not passed into law, and sent back to the House to which the bill originates.

-## Section 4 - Assembly.
+## Section 5 - Elections, Meetings.

 The Times, Places and Manner of holding Elections for Senators and Representatives, shall be as followed: